asaikiranb/FakeNews-Prediction/README.md

     - Use the trained model to predict the authenticity of news articles.

 ## Files
-- `fake_news_detection.ipynb`: Jupyter notebook containing the entire code for loading data, preprocessing, training, and evaluating the model.
+- `FakeNews_Prediction.ipynb`: Jupyter notebook containing the entire code for loading data, preprocessing, training, and evaluating the model.

 ## Libraries Used
 - pandas